Rex (krewe)

-Rex (founded 1872) is a New Orleans Carnival Krewe which stages one of the city's most celebrated parades on Mardi Gras Day.
-Rex is Latin for "King", and Rex reigns as "The King of Carnival".
+The Rex Organization (founded 1872), commonly referred to simply as Rex, is a New Orleans Carnival krewe which stages one of the city's most celebrated parades on Mardi Gras Day.
+Rex is Latin for 'king', and Rex reigns as "The King of Carnival".

 History and formation

 Rex was organized by New Orleans businessmen in part to put on a spectacle in honour of the New Orleans visit of Grand Duke Alexei Alexandrovich of Russia (remembered locally as "Grand Duke Alexis") during the 1872 Carnival season.
 Also in the minds of the founders of Rex was the desire to lure tourism and business to New Orleans in the years after the American Civil War.

 Rex has held more parades in New Orleans than any other parading organization.
-Its official song is "If Ever I Cease to Love", a quirky tune from the 1870s musical "Bluebeard".
+Its official song is "If Ever I Cease to Love", a quirky tune from the 1870s musical Bluebeard.
 This was adopted because the Grand Duke Alexis of Russia had a fondness for Lydia Thompson, the actress who sang the song in the musical, which was playing in New Orleans at the time of the first Rex parade in 1872.
 It has stuck around since then and is played often during Carnival.

 Membership

-Traditionally, the secretive membership was restricted to New Orleans residents of European ancestry for most of its history, typically being elected from the membership rolls of The Boston Club including the first Rex, Louis Solomon a Jewish businessman.
-However, in 1991 the New Orleans city council passed an ordinance that required social organizations, including Mardi Gras Krewes, to certify publicly that they did not discriminate on the basis of race, religion, gender, or sexual orientation, in order to obtain parade permits and other public licensure.
+Traditionally, the secretive membership was restricted to New Orleans residents of European ancestry for most of its history, typically being elected from the membership rolls of The Boston Club including the first Rex, Louis Solomon, a Jewish businessman.
+However, in 1991 the New Orleans city council passed an ordinance that required social organizations, including Mardi Gras krewes, to certify publicly that they did not discriminate on the basis of race, religion, gender, or sexual orientation, in order to obtain parade permits and other public licensure.
 In effect, the ordinance required these, and other, private social groups to abandon their traditional code of secrecy and identify their members for the city's Human Relations Commission.
 The Mistick Krewe of Comus (along with Momus and Proteus, other 19th century Krewes) withdrew from parading rather than identify its membership.
 Rex decided to comply with the new ordinance, rather than disappear from the main event of Mardi Gras Day.
 Two federal courts later declared that the ordinance was an unconstitutional infringement on First Amendment rights of free association and an unwarranted intrusion on the privacy of the groups subject to the ordinance.
-The decision of the Fifth Circuit Court of Appeals appears at volume 42, page 1483 of the Federal Reporter (3rd Series), or 42 F.3d 1483 (5th Cir.
-1995).
 The Supreme Court refused to hear the city's appeal from this decision.
-Despite this, the other legendary krewes have not returned to the streets to parade.
-(Proteus later returned in 2000).
+While the Krewe of Proteus returned to parading in 2000, the Mistick Krewe of Comus and the Knights of Momus have not since been seen.

 The Rex organization and the Mistick Krewe of Comus still hold their annual balls together on Mardi Gras night.